Eigenstate thermalization to non-monotonic distributions in strongly-interacting chaotic lattice gases: Conclusion

-Concluding, orbital population distributions in eigenstates of strongly-interacting many-body systems can deviate from the Gibbs distributions while the chaotic nature of eigenstates and their thermalization is confirmed by the energy spectra statistics and by suppression of the eigenstate-to-eigenstate fluctuations of expectation values.
-This effect can appear when the interactions mix the Gibbs distributions with positive and negative temperatures in lattice systems which --- as their energy spectra are restricted both from below and above --- allow states with any sign of temperature.
+Orbital population distributions in eigenstates of strongly-interacting many-body systems can be non-monotonic and hence qualitatively deviate from the FD and BE distributions while the eigenstates are chaotic and thermalize.
+Unlike previously observed non-monotonic occupation distributions in weakly-interacting mesoscopic systems \cite{vardi2024}, this strong-interaction effect appears due to the mixing of microcanonical shells with temperatures of opposite sign and survives in large systems.
 The distribution deviations may be observed experimentally with cold atoms in optical lattices.